Therapy for Identity, Relationships, and Life Transitions

-I am a registered Associate Marriage and Family Therapist (AMFT) #137870 in California, located in Los Angeles.
-Raised on a farm in the Midwest, I spent over a decade in human resources and public relations prior to becoming a psychotherapist.
+I am a licensed psychotherapist (LMFT #154299) located in Los Angeles, California.
+Raised on a farm in the Midwest I moved west and spent over a decade in human resources and public relations prior to becoming a psychotherapist.

-I began my training at The Ness Counseling Center, a non-profit providing low-fee counseling to individuals, couples, and families in the LA area.
+I began my training at The Ness Counseling Center, a non-profit providing low-fee counseling to individuals, couples, and families in the LA area, and working closely with the Department of Children and Family Services.
 I have also served as a volunteer group counselor at Our House, a grief support center serving the Los Angeles community, and I am currently a proud member of the Beyond Psychology Center practitioner network.
+Finally, I completed my associate training under Michelle Seely, a Licensed Marriage and Family Therapist (LMFT) #41680, specializing in relational Gestalt and Jungian analysis work.

 I currently provide in-person mental health treatment in Los Angeles (Toluca Lake, California) and offer virtual sessions throughout California via Telehealth.

-My goal in this work is to meet you where you are by prioritizing building trust and connection with you as we work together to address your goals.
+My goal is to meet you where you are by building a foundation of trust and connection as we work together toward your personal growth.

 • I have a deep clinical interest and evolving specialization in grief and loss, LGBTQIA+ issues, relationships, identity and sexuality, and life transitions.
 Furthermore, I find engaging in the exploration of existential stress that often comes with such challenges and experiences to be of increasing value to clients in therapy.